Edenton Town Council seeks updates on 2nd grocery store, brew pub, Hotel Hinton

 No one spoke at the public hearing.

-Town council recessed the meeting until Feb.
-22 to allow for written public comment.
+Town council recessed the meeting to allow for written public comment.
 They will take action on the amendment at that meeting.

 In other matters, Council approved several motions regarding the Northeastern Regional Airport.
 The first was a grant agreement with North Carolina Division of Aviation for the engineering and design of Runway 1-19 Pavement and Lighting Rehabilitation Project.